 Independent insurance agents will not only help you get the best possible deal, but also the type of coverage that's right for you.
 They shop and compare insurance quotes for you, and even break down all that complex jargon into plain old English, so you understand exactly what you're getting.

-Our wise and helpful agents will help you determine which type of Alabama restaurant insurance makes the most sense for YOU.
+Our wise and helpful independent insurance agents will help you determine which type of Alabama restaurant insurance makes the most sense for YOU.
 They'll also compare policies and quotes from several different insurance companies to make sure they're setting you up with protection that's among the best around.
 In other words, they'll make it happen.